tianhu/bighole/README.md

 ### Linux

-Same as the server without ListenPort and iptables settings of NAT forward.
+Same as the server configuration without ListenPort and iptables settings of NAT forward.

 ### Android